F2025-CS4800/hedge-your-bets/README.md

-# Hedge Your Bets - Team Project
+# Hedge Your Bets - AI-Powered Sports Betting Analysis

-This is a simple team project setup with both Next.js frontend and Django backend.
+**Hedge Your Bets** is a web-based service designed to assist in sports betting by leveraging AI and machine learning models to analyze betting scenarios and provide insights on bet quality and value.

+## 🎯 Project Overview

+This application allows users to input football betting scenarios (currently supporting NFL teams and players) and uses pre-trained machine learning models to evaluate the potential value of their bets.
+Users can select specific players, actions (like passing yards, rushing yards, receptions, etc.), and betting parameters (over/under) to get AI-powered analysis on their betting decisions.

-## Project Structure
+## 📁 Project Structure

 ```
 hedge-your-bets/